 Specially Designated Nationals List

 An SDN List, also known as the Specially Designated Nationals and Blocked Persons List, is a public list maintained by OFAC.
+It is considered as one of the most important sanction lists in the world.
 It includes individuals and businesses owned or controlled by countries sanctioned by the US based on actions that threaten US foreign policy or national security objectives.

 Being on the OFAC SDN List carries significant consequences.
 The assets of listed individuals and entities are frozen and subject to potential seizure.
 Transactions with SDNs are typically prohibited for US individuals and corporations, with legal repercussions for non-compliance.
 Financial sanctions may include restrictions on new debt and investments in the stock of blacklisted individuals and companies.